smohan04/School-Funding/README.md

 Title I (Federal Program)- provides federal aid program for low income school districts(source) Local Control Funding Formula (LCFF)- formula which is used to determine how much state funds school districts receive.
 School districts with higher levels of poverty, foster care and/or districts with ESL students receive more state funding. (source)

+## Data

+* [`act_2019_ca.csv`](./data/act_2019_ca.csv): 2019 ACT Scores in California by School
+Has the 2019 ACT average scores grouped by district, as well as the percentage of students meeting an average standard of 21 or above on the exam.

+* [`sat_2019_ca.csv`](./data/sat_2019_ca.csv): 2019 SAT Scores in California by School
+Has the 2019 SAT percentage of those students meeting the college board benchmarks grouped by district.

 |Feature|Type|Dataset|Description|
 |---|---|---|---|